-Amazon Worker Shot In Face After Apparent Argument On Brooklyn Street
+Amazon Worker Shot In Face After Apparent Argument In Broad Daylight On Brooklyn Street

 Family of the 22-year-old victim showed up to drive the truck away.
 They told Rincon he was taken to the hospital and is expected to survive.

 “It’s crazy.
-Kids, people walking around right here, it’s a busy section,” one witness said.
+Kids, people walking around here, it’s a busy section,” one witness said.
 “Gun violence in New York City is crazy.”

 People in the neighborhood said they’re concerned for their own safety.